 A global inventory of glaciers, including surface areas.

 The Water Resources Information System (WRIS) is a repository of water resources and related data for India at national, state and district level.

 Water quality data measured at ground and surface water qualiy stations across India providing concentrations of dissolved constituents in water in terms of physical, chemical and biological parameters.

 This dataset includes US county-level historical weather variability expressed as standard deviation, skewness and kurtosis for daily min/max temperature and precipitation.
 Additionally, it includes statistics for Heavy Precipitation Index and Consecutive Dry Days variables.
+These were aggregated from stats at 4 KM resolution by RFF.
 This data is made available for non-commercial purposes only.